 Be ready to discuss your reasons for wanting to leave, but avoid making these personal – after all, you will still require a reference.

 Remain composed if you are interrogated and do not become emotional, defensive or confrontational.

 Remember, your employer may be absorbing the impact of this unexpected announcement and will be considering the impact it will make to the business.
 Stress that you will help with any handover requirements to lessen the effects.

 Finally, remember to thank the employer for the opportunities they presented to you.

 The exit interview

-During your exit interview, there is a good chance that your resignation will have been a surprise to your employer who may react in a variety of different ways.
+There is a good chance that your resignation will have come as a surprise to your employer who may react in a variety of different ways during the exit interview.